Kentik - Network Observability

 • Real-time monitoring: DEM tools should provide real-time monitoring of user behavior and performance data to detect and troubleshoot issues as they occur.

 • Synthetic and real user monitoring: Both synthetic transaction monitoring and real user monitoring are important components of DEM.
-Synthetic monitoring allows for proactive testing of applications and networks, while real user monitoring provides insights into actual user behavior and experience.
+Synthetic monitoring allows for proactive testing of applications and networks, while real user monitoring (or end user experience monitoring) provides insights into actual user behavior and experience.

 • Analytics and reporting: DEM solutions should provide analytics and reporting capabilities to help IT teams identify performance issues and optimize application and network performance.

-• Seamless integration: DEM solutions should be able to seamlessly integrate with existing IT infrastructure and tools, such as APM and DevOps monitoring solutions.
+• Seamless integration: DEM solutions should seamlessly integrate with existing IT infrastructure and tools, such as APM and DevOps monitoring solutions.

-The Kentik Network Observability Cloud offers a modern, SaaS-based approach to digital experience monitoring.
+The Kentik Network Observability Cloud offers a modern, SaaS-based digital experience monitoring solution.
 Kentik delivers network performance monitoring and diagnostics that combine flow-based monitoring, cloud network observability and synthetic monitoring features to enable for proactive monitoring of all types of networks.

 Start a free trial to try it yourself.